All Products

 Document Center

-When you configure objects for a data migration or data synchronization task in Data Transmission Service (DTS), you can specify SQL conditions to migrate or synchronize only data that meets the specified conditions to the destination database.
-This feature is applicable to scenarios such as database sharding, table partitioning, and synchronization or migration of partial data.
+When you configure objects for a data synchronization or migration task, you can set filter conditions.
+This lets you synchronize or migrate only the data that meets your requirements from the source database to the destination database.
+This feature is often used for scenarios such as database sharding, table partitioning, and partial data synchronization or migration.

 Prerequisites